Judicial Court Reporting

 - Total Tuition & Fees:

-Tuition is based on in-state, in-county rates.
+Tuition is based on in-state rates.
 Totals do not include textbooks and other materials.

 Overview

-Ever thought about turning your writing skills into a career as a court reporter?
-The judicial court reporting program is a fully online program offered in partnership with Clark State and Stark State College.
-The program prepares you to become a skilled court reporter producing accurate, word-for-word transcripts of court proceedings, depositions, hearings, arbitrations and meetings using state-of-the-art stenography machines and computer-aided transcription software.
-You’ll graduate ready for entry-level careers in courtroom reporting, depositions, captioning and other real-time communication roles.
+Ever thought about gaining skills to become a professional stenographic realtime court reporter?
+The judicial court reporting associate degree program is a fully online program offered in partnership with Clark State and Stark State College.
+The program prepares you to become a skilled professional realtime court reporter producing accurate, word-for-word transcripts of court proceedings, depositions, hearings, arbitrations and meetings using a state-of-the-art stenography machine and computer-aided transcription software.
+You’ll graduate ready for a career as a court reporter in courtroom proceedings, depositions, captioning and other realtime reporting roles.

-Accredited: The Judicial Reporting and Broadcast Caption/ CART programs are approved by the National Court Reporters Association.
+The judicial court reporting associate degree program is approved by the National Court Reporters Association.

 Course Requirements